 The GL account codes on work order actual materials (MATUSETRANS) entered either through Work Order Tracking or Quick Reporting can be defaulted both on the debit (blue) and credit side (mauve).
 This diagram only shows the material issues and returns from storerooms, and not direct issue items that follow through purchasing and receiving.

 - The commodity group of the item being issued or returned has a partial GL account (GLDEFAULT) defined in Inventory Resource Codes in Chart of Accounts application.
 This is merged with that from the work order’s GLACCOUNT, with elements from Inventory Resource Code taking priority.

-- The Work Order’s GLACCOUNT is itself merged from the GLACCOUNT fields on PM, Asset, Location in that priority order.
+- The Work Order’s GLACCOUNT is itself merged from the GLACCOUNT fields on PM, Asset, A physical place where assets exist and where work can be performed.
+More in that priority order.

 On the credit side (GLCREDITACCT):

 - If the item has an Average or Standard Issue Cost Type, then the credit account is derived from the Inventory Cost (INVCOST) table.
 If the item has a FIFO or LIFO Issue Cost Type, then the credit account is derived from the Inventory (INVENTORY) table.